-Over the time I've developed a custom CMS, extensible and optimized for SEO and speed, that boosted the search results in Google for dozens of websites from different activity domains.
-The latest version of this CMS is based on Yii2 in backend and Angularjs for Admin Area, exemplifying my commitment to innovation and excellence.
+Throughout my journey, I have developed a custom CMS, meticulously optimized for SEO and speed, elevating Google search results for numerous websites across diverse domains.
+The latest iteration of this CMS leverages Yii2 Laravel in the backend and Angularjs React for Admin Area, exemplifying my commitment to innovation and excellence.

 I started programming since 1998, from middle school, on an old computer HC90, which I bought from a friend for a few beers (it's not what you think, at the age of 14 I used beer as exchange currency).

-Then I discovered Visual Basic 6 in which I created some applications, moreover for self-teaching purposes: real estate management, file sharing (a new way at that time) with a third party server, installers,backup with archiving and upload, bots for Mirc and Yahoo Messenger and an incomplete primary accounting software.
+After discovering Visual Basic 6, I created several applications for self-teaching purposes, including: real estate management, file sharing (a new protocol that I have since left behind) with a third party server, installers,backup solutions with archiving and upload functionalities, bots for Mirc and Yahoo Messenger and an incomplete primary accounting software.

-In that period I also created a browser-based online game that requires a Windows machine as server and consists of a program written in VB6 as an HTTP server that generates HTML pages.
-The game originally was online on footbalmania.net domain, and later I rewrote it in PHP and moved to gogoal.org.
-However, due to a lack of time, the game is retired from online and put on stand-by because lack of time.
+In that period, I also developed a browser-based online game, which required a Windows machine as a server and was built using a program written in VB6 acting as an HTTP server to generate HTML pages.
+Initially, the game was hosted on the domain footballmania.net, and later I rewrote it in PHP and moved it to gogoal.org.
+However, due to a lack of time, the game is currently retired from online and put on stand-by.
+Maybe in the future...

-HTML and CSS I learned because I need it for the football manager game, using an editor with autocomplete functionality to help me in the learning process.
+I learned HTML and CSS because I needed them for the football manager game.
+I utilized an editor with autocomplete functionality to help me in the learning process.

-Until 2009, I set the foundation of qEngine alpha, a proprietary PHP framework, developed after many requests of functionalities from both customers and internal needs and by the need to reuse the core of an online application.
-At first I did not name it because it does not exist as a distinct product but only a collection of functions and libraries.
+In 2009, I started developing qEngine alpha, a proprietary PHP framework.
+It was created in response to requests from customers and internal needs, and the need to reuse the core of an online application.
+At first, I did not name it because it was not a distinct product, but only a collection of functions and libraries.

-In 2010 I finished qEngine v1, a PHP framework, extensible through modules, supporting themes, multilingual and built-in admin module.
-For this framework I wrote ~40 modules of: e-commerce, blog, classifieds, photo/video galleries, catalogs, real estate, user admin, etc.
+For qEngine v1, which was a fully extensible PHP framework that supported themes, multilingualism, and a built-in admin module.
+I also wrote about 80 modules and themes for the framework, including e-commerce, blog, classifieds, photo/video galleries, catalogs, real estate, and user management.

-During this time, I started to learn Linux administration, because I had to switch from Shared Hosting to own servers, because of the growing demands for resources for projects.
-I have tested many webhosting applications such as: Cpanel, Kloxo, Virtualmin, Zpanel, etc. The final conclusion was a LNAMP system based on Vesta CP, which comes packed with Apache for legacy with old code and Nginx as a reverse proxy and static media delivery.
-On this platform I also implemented some API's: Whois, HTML2PDF, image resize, CDN with load balancing to other servers dedicated to storage, ip rotation for mailing, etc.
+During this time, I also started learning Linux administration.
+I had to switch from shared hosting to my own servers because of the growing demands for resources for my projects.
+I tested many web hosting applications, such as Cpanel, Kloxo, Virtualmin, and Zpanel.
+In the end, I settled on a LNAMP system based on Vesta CP, which comes with Apache for legacy code and Nginx as a reverse proxy and static media delivery.
+I also implemented some APIs on this platform, such as Whois, HTML2PDF, image resize, CDN with load balancing to other servers dedicated to storage, and IP rotation for mailing (no spamming, I swear).

-At the end of 2014 I tried to write qEngine v3 based on Yii1, but I quickly abandoned the project because Yii2 was just launched.
+In late 2014, I tried to write qEngine v3 based on Yii1.
+However, I quickly abandoned the project because Yii2 had just been released.

-Since 2014 I started working on a billing software in Delphi, the previous version of that program was written in VB6, but I wanted to try out Delphi.
-Despite being a somewhat outdated language compared to C# or .NET, for example, I appreciated the practical benefits of the Delphi solutions:
+In 2014, I started working on a billing software in Delphi.
+The previous version of the program had been written in VB6, but I wanted to try out Delphi.
+Despite being a somewhat outdated language, I appreciated the practical benefits of Delphi solutions:

-Also in 2015, while I was working on a Delphi project for inventory production and management, at the customer's request, I had to change the default UI from delphi with a theme chosen from many sent as proposal.
-The problem was that the theme was written in HTML+Bootstrap, but the application must remain installable on the customer's PC.
-So, I used Chromium, the engine behind Google Chrome, for the view part of the program, exe compiled in Delphi as controller and SQLite for database.
+Also in 2015, while I was working on a Delphi project for inventory production and management, the customer asked me to change the default UI from Delphi with a theme that they had chosen.
+The problem was that the theme was written in HTML+Bootstrap, but the application had to remain installable on the customer's PC.
+So, I used Chromium, the engine behind Google Chrome, for the view part of the program, an exe compiled in Delphi as the controller, and SQLite for the database.

 ...to be continued...